laurenchen0631/English-Learning/category/common_phrase.md

 	- What in the world are you doing in the cupboard?
 	- Who in the world could do such a thing?
 	- In another moment down went Alice after it, never once considering how in the world she was to get out again
+- could do worse than 是正確的或可取的 == say that a particular choice, action, etc., is not a bad one
+	- You could do worse than to vote for her.

 ## Compare/Difference
 - as opposed to 而不是 == not something else, used to compare two things.